 Step 4.
 Click the Deleted List tab, preview and select the required deleted files, then click Recover.
 Click Browse to specify a distinct save destination, then click Save.

-For clarity, watch the video on how to restore files deleted from Trash by using Stellar Data Recovery Professional for Mac.
+Watch the video on how to restore files deleted from Trash by using Stellar Data Recovery software.

 The blog debunked the myth that Terminal can restore the files that are deleted from Trash.
 In reality, it restores only those deleted files that are present in the Trash.
 In case you have emptied your Trash folder or deleted files from the Trash, then Terminal data recovery is useless.
 You would need a Mac data recovery software to get back your permanently deleted data.